-About This Page: This is a discussion on What do you think of Prime Time Cafe and Biergarten Restaurants? within the Feasting and Snacking: The Eateries at Walt Disney World, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; I'm with Ashli on 50's PTC.
-We had horrid service, took forever to get the food and it was "eh". ...
+About This Page: This is a discussion on What do you think of Prime Time Cafe and Biergarten Restaurants? within the Feasting and Snacking: The Eateries at Walt Disney World, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; We've never eaten at Prime Time Cafe or Biergarten restaurants and was wondering what you think of either of them. ...

 Welcome!
 We're happy you've found the PassPorter Community -- the friendliest place to plan your vacation to Walt Disney World, Disney Cruise Line, Disneyland, and the world in general!
 You are now viewing the PassPorter Message Board Community as a guest, which gives you limited access.
 As our guest, feel free to browse our messages by selecting the forum you want to visit from the list below.

 To post messages and ask questions, join our FREE community today and you'll get access to tools and resources not available to guests, such as our vacation countown timers, "living" avatars, private messaging system, database searches, downloads, and a special PassPorter discount code.
 Registration is fast, simple, and completely free.
 Just click the Join Our Community link.